We have now:

 Who to contact if you have questions or issues

-If you have any questions about the incentive or have issues with your installed hot water system, you should contact your installer, or the Accredited Certificate Provider they work with, directly.
+If you have any questions about the incentive or have issues with your installed hot water system, you should contact your installer.
+Alternatively, you can contact the Accredited Certificate Provider (ACP) listed on the nomination form you signed when agreeing to the installation.

-If you have any issues when dealing with an Accredited Certificate Provider or an installer, you should contact the scheme administrator, the Independent Pricing and Regulatory Tribunal (IPART).
+If you are unable to identify the Accredited Certificate Provider or if you have concerns about the conduct of an Accredited Certificate Provider or their representatives with respect to this incentive, you should contact the scheme administrator, the Independent Pricing and Regulatory Tribunal (IPART).

 Some frequently asked questions are answered here.